Microsoft Entra Conditional Access Explained: MFA, Location Controls, and the What If Tool (Full Lab Guide)

 Prerequisites

-• Global Administrator or Conditional Access Administrator role
+• An account with Global Administrator or Conditional Access Administrator permissions

 🎥 Video Walkthrough